turingschool/front-end-curriculum/projects/module-1/intention-timer-group.md

 To earn a given score, an application must meet the requirements listed in that score explanation and all scores lower.

+### Professionalism

+* **4:**
+  - Team uses a PR template
+  - Team habitually conducts thorough code reviews in the GitHub GUI to document the progress of the application
+  - Team has sought out code reviews from one or more mentors
+  - README is well formatted and descriptive with screenshots or gifs of the application in action.
+* **3:**
+  - Commits are atomic and frequent, effectively documenting the evolution/progression of the application
+  - Commit messages are consistent, descriptive, and concise
+  - Team uses PRs to screen/verify code before adding it to the main branch
+  - There is no more than a 10% disparity in project contributions between teammates
+  - README is well formatted and gives good context about the project, including links to both contributors' GitHub profiles, and to the deployed GitHub Pages site
+* **2:**
+  - Commits are large and do not effectively communicate the progression of the application
+  - Team uses PRs but do not review code before merging into the main branch
+  - All teammates can speak to the purpose and functionality of any/every line of code
+  - There is a 20% disparity in project contributions between teammates
+  - README is brief and does not provide context for the project
+* **1:**
+  - Teammates do not understand the purpose and functionality of every line of code
+  - Some commits are pushed directly to the main branch
+  - PRs are used inconsistently
+  - There is a 50% disparity in project contributions between teammates
+  - There is no README, or README is insufficient

 ### Comp Recreation

 * **4:**
   - Application implements all major comp details accurately and correctly on desktop **and** mobile (colors, fonts, icons, spacing, alignment,  etc.) with smooth transitions between screen sizes.
-  - Additional elements that have been added match the visuals established in the comps.
+  - Additional elements and animations  have been added that match the visuals established in the comps.
 * **3:**
-  - Application implements **all** major comp details accurately and correctly on desktop and **most** comp details on mobile (colors, fonts, icons, spacing, alignment,  etc.) with smooth transitions between screen sizes.
+  - Application implements **all** major comp details accurately and correctly on desktop (colors, fonts, icons, spacing, alignment,  etc).
   - If additional elements were added, they generally match the visuals established in the comps, but may be slightly awkward.
   - Careful attention was given to the little details like spacing, alignment, and hover states.
 * **2:**